Shadow play: China

-Chinese mainland

 There are several myths and legends about the origins of shadow puppetry in China.
 The most famous one has it that Chinese shadow puppetry originated when the favorite concubine of Emperor Wu of Han (156 BCE – 87 BCE) died and magician Shao-weng promised to raise her spirit.
 The emperor could see a shadow that looked like her move behind the curtains that the magician had placed around some lit torches.
 It is often told that the magician used a shadow puppet, but the original text in Book of Han gives no reason to believe in a relation to shadow puppetry.
 Although there are many earlier records of all kinds of puppetry in China, clear mention of Chinese shadow play does not occur until the Northern Song dynasty (960–1127).
 A 1235 book mentions that the puppets were initially cut out of paper, but later made of colored leather or parchment.
 The stories were mostly based on history and half fact half fiction, but comedies were also performed.

-Shadow play in China is called piyingxi.
+Shadow play in China is called 皮影戲 (píyǐngxì, "skin shadow theatre").
 There are two distinct styles of shadow play: Luanzhou (North China) and Sichuan (South China).
 Within Sichuan, there are two styles: Chuanbei piyingxi (Northern Sichuan) and Chengdu piyingxi.
 Cities that are included in the Northern Sichuan are Bazhong, Nanchong, and Guangyuan.

 Shadow theatre became quite popular as early as the Song dynasty, when holidays were marked by the presentation of many shadow plays.
 During the Ming dynasty there were 40 to 50 shadow show troupes in the city of Beijing alone.
-The earliest shadow theatre screens were made of Washi paper.
+The earliest shadow theatre screens were made of mulberry paper.
 The storytellers generally used the art to tell events between various war kingdoms or stories of Buddhist sources.
 Today, puppets made of leather and moved on sticks are used to tell dramatic versions of traditional fairy tales and myths.
 In regions such as Shaanxi, Shandong, Gansu, and Sichuan, young apprentices learn to carve shadow puppets from ox hide using traditional tools like half-moon knives and fine awls, preserving both craftsmanship and performance through hands-on practice.
 In Gansu province, it is accompanied by Daoqing music, while in Jilin, accompanying Huanglong music forms some of the basis of modern opera.

 Chinese shadow puppetry is a form of theater whereby colorful silhouette figures perform traditional plays against a back-lit cloth screen, accompanied by music.
 From Kaifeng Prefecture.

 Chinese shadow puppetry is shown in the 1994 Zhang Yimou film To Live.